Oslo to Bordeaux

 Faaborg

-Thrill to one of the world’s most unique cruising experiences, a transit of the storied Kiel Canal.
+Thrill to one of the world’s most unique sailing experiences, a transit of the storied Kiel Canal.
 The idea for a waterway connecting the Baltic and North Seas was conceived by Chancellor Otto von Bismarck during the Danish-German War of 1864, as the Germans were keen to avoid Danish hostility while sailing around the Jutland Peninsula.
 The ambitious project, however, didn’t come to fruition until 1895 under the auspices of Wilhelm II, albeit right on budget.
-These days, the canal’s purpose is primarily mercantile, and it is in fact the world’s busiest shipping route.
-As such, you can expect to pass cargo vessels from every imaginable corner of the world carrying a mesmerizing variety of goods.
+These days, the canal’s purpose is primarily mercantile.
 While transiting, look out over a famously flat landscape of well-tended fields, dense forests and quaint villages, and pass under a succession of steel overpasses, including the fascinating Rendsburg High Bridge, both a railway viaduct and a transporter bridge.
-When you emerge into the open sea, you’ll have the satisfaction of having undertaken a remarkable transit only available to smaller cruising vessels.
+When you emerge into the open sea, you’ll have the satisfaction of having undertaken a remarkable transit only available to smaller vessels.

 • Bordeaux